datajust/my-feedback-form/README.md

 If you are using Devise to authenticate users, it will be saved automatically, otherwise you must extend feedbacks controller.

 #Next Steps
-The next steps for this gem will be add validations to the feedback modell and create a task to easier install.
+The next steps for this gem will be create a task to easier install.